StahlFerro/TridentFrame/README.md

 Perform each of these commands in separate terminal windows:

-1. Then start up webpack dev server:
+1. Start up webpack dev server:

     ```
     $ npm run wpserve
     ```

-2. Finally start Electron:
+2. Then start Electron:

     ```
     $ npm run dev